AndreaFan123/learn_design_pattern/react-design-patterns/container-presentaional-pattern/README.md

 #### Steps:

 1. Create a component called `UserProfileContainer` component that will fetch the user data from an API, and pass it to the `UserProfile` component.
+2. The Api we will be using is [Random user](https://randomuser.me/api/).
-2. Create a component called `UserProfile` that will display the user data.
+3. Create a component called `UserProfile` that will display the user data.

 **Check the `user-profile` directory for the implementation.**

 #### Options:

 We can use hooks to fetch data without having container components.

+---

+### News feed

+Same as the user profile, we need to fetch the data first inside of container component, and pass it to the presentational component.

+#### Practice Scenario:

+Create a news headline component that will fetch the news from an API that allow users to check the latest news.

+#### Steps:

+1. Create a component called `newsListingContainer` component that will fetch the news data from an API, and pass it to the `newsHeadline` component.
+2. The Api we will be using is [News API](https://newsapi.org/).
+3. Create a component called `newsHeadline` that will display the news data.

+#### Options:

+Same as the user profile, we can use hooks to fetch data without having container components.